Nonparametric Learning of Two-Layer ReLU Residual Units: Experiments

-\textbf{Evaluation}: We use relative errors to measure the accuracy of our vector/matrix estimates: For a network with weights $\mA$ and $\mB$ and its teacher network with weights $\mA^\ast$ and $\mB^\ast$, \begin{enumerate*}[label=\itshape\alph*\upshape)] \item layer 1 error refers to $\norm{\mA - \mA^\ast} / \norm{\mA^\ast}$, similar to layer 2. \item output error refers to $\hat{\E}\left[\norm{\shat{\rvy} - \rvy} / \norm{\rvy}\right]$ by test data. \end{enumerate*} Due to the equivalence between the solution spaces of our QP and LP without label noise, we choose LP in noiseless experiments, named as ``ours''.
-Besides, to reduce variance, the results of learning the same ground-truths are computed as means across $16$ trials.
+\textbf{Evaluation}: We use relative errors to measure the accuracy of our vector/matrix estimates: For a network with weights $\mA$ and $\mB$ and its teacher network with weights $\mA^\ast$ and $\mB^\ast$, \begin{enumerate*}[label=\itshape\alph*\upshape)] \item layer 1 error refers to $\norm{\mA - \mA^\ast} / \norm{\mA^\ast}$, similar to layer 2. \item output error refers to $\hat{\E}\left[\norm{\shat{\rvy} - \rvy} / \norm{\rvy}\right]$ by test data. \end{enumerate*} Due to the equivalence between the solution spaces of our QP and LP without label noise, we choose LP in noiseless experiments, referred to as ``ours''.
+In addition, to reduce variance, the results of learning the same ground-truths are computed as means across $16$ trials.

-\textbf{Sample Efficiency:} Consider \autoref{fig:exp-heatmaps}.
-We consider there the variation in the output prediction errors (warmer color, larger error) as a function of $d$, the dimension of the input and the number of samples the learning algorithm is using.
+\textbf{Sample Efficiency:} Consider \cref{fig:exp-heatmaps}.
+It depicts the variation in the prediction errors (warmer color, larger error) as a function of $d$ (input dimension) and the number of samples the learning algorithm is using.
 We compare SGD against our algorithm.
-We observe that empirically our approach to the estimation of the neural network is more sample efficient.
+We observe that our approach to the estimating the neural network is more sample efficient.
 For SGD, the estimation is relatively easy with only up to 10 dimensions.
-As expected, once the dimension grows, sample size required for the same error level as our method is larger.
+As expected, once the dimension grows, the sample size required for the same level of error as our method is larger.
 Still, overall, our method is capable of learning robustly with small sample sizes and more efficiently than SGD even for larger sample sizes.

 \ignore{

 }